-- 380. Since the 1960s, Exxon has sold trillions of cubic feet of natural gas, billions of barrels of oil and millions of tons of coal and petroleum coke. - 381.
-On information and belief, Exxon's share of the fossil fuel market has been substantially the same or has increased over time, which means that it has sold greater absolute amounts of fossil fuels over time as overall consumption has increased.25 - 382.
-Exxon intended its consumers to burn these fossil fuels in massive and increasing amounts, which it knew would, and in fact did, result in the release of billions of tons of CO2 and other GHGs into the atmosphere.
-The emissions traceable to Exxon's products contributed to the overall rise in atmospheric CO2, were a substantial factor in bringing about and aggravating the resulting climate change impacts and will continue to contribute to warming and climate change impacts for the foreseeable future. - 383.
-Exxon is one of the largest sources of GHG emissions both globally and historically. - 384.
+- 348. Since the 1960s, Exxon has sold trillions of cubic feet of natural gas, billions of barrels of oil, and millions of tons of coal and petroleum coke. - 349.
+On information and belief, its share of the fossil fuel market has been substantially the same or has increased over time, which means that it has sold greater absolute amounts of fossil fuels over time as overall consumption has increased. - 350.
+Exxon intended its consumers to burn these fossil fuels, which it knew would, and did in fact, result in the release of billions of tons of CO2 and other GHGs into the atmosphere.
+The emissions traceable to Exxon's products substantially contributed to the overall rise in atmospheric CO2, were a substantial factor in bringing about and aggravating the resulting climate change impacts and will continue to contribute to warming and climate change impacts for the foreseeable future. - 351.
+Exxon is one of the largest sources of GHG emissions both globally and historically. - 352.
 Moreover, and despite its knowledge of the grave threats fossil fuels pose to the climate as far back as the 1950s, Exxon increased the development of dirtier fuels that contributed even more substantially to the concentration of atmospheric CO2.
-Since the 1970s, Exxon has planned to develop and has been developing the Canadian tar sands.
+Since the 1970s, Exxon has been a player in developing the Canadian tar sands.
 Canada's tar sands do not contain traditional crude oil.
 Instead, they are made up of bitumen.

-25 For example, in 2016, Exxon's petroleum product sales were around 5.5 million barrels of oil equivalent per day.
+&lt;sup>24 For example, in 2016, Exxon's petroleum product sales were around 5.5 million barrels of oil equivalent per day.

-- 385. Bitumen is extracted, typically by mining, before it can be refined into useable fuel products.
-The process of turning bitumen into useable fuel creates enormous CO2 emissions around 3.2 to 4.5 times the emissions generated from conventional oil produced in North America. - 386.
-Moreover, the bitumen itself contains substantially more carbon than a comparable and conventional oil. - 387.
+- 353. Bitumen is extracted, typically by mining, before it can be refined into useable fuel products.
+The process of turning bitumen into useable fuel creates enormous CO2 emissions around 3.2 to 4.5 times the emissions generated from conventional oil produced in North America. - 354.
+Moreover, the bitumen itself contains substantially more carbon than a comparable and conventional oil. - 355.
 Much of that carbon is found in petroleum coke, a byproduct of the refining process, around 80 percent of which is sold for fuel.
 When it is burned, petroleum coke produces even more CO2 than coal 5-10 percent more CO2 than coal relative to the energy provided and is one of the dirtiest fuels around in terms of air quality.
-By 1999, Exxon was one of the world's largest petroleum coke producers, making thousands of tons a day. - 388.
+By 1999, Exxon was one of the world's largest petroleum coke producers, making thousands of tons a day. - 356.
 Since the 1970s, Exxon's tar sands reserves have ballooned from under 1 billion barrels to 5.14 billion in 2015.
-In the last decade, tar sands as a percentage of Exxon's liquid holdings have increased from 17 percent to 35 percent. - 389.
+In the last decade, tar sands as a percentage of Exxon's liquid holdings have increased from 17 percent to 35 percent. - 357.
 Beginning in the late 1960s Exxon also moved to acquire coal assets, and by the mid-1970s, it started coal mining in Latin America.
 By the early 1990s, Exxon was producing around 37 million metric tons of coal a year.
 Exxon maintained operational coal mines in the United States until 2009, and it continues to report profits from "coal and power" operations in its filings to the U.S. Securities and Exchange Commission.